thomasbuttler/ParallelTreeWalk/README.md

 where

 * path_name is the path to a directory or file
-* major is the major device number reported by lstat(), and ensures that the program does not descend into mount points
+* major is the major device number reported by lstat(), and ensures that the program does not descend into mount points; *however* if its value is false (:false, nil, :nil) it *will* cross mount points
 * proc_entry is a lambda
   * expecting as arguments
     * a file path